 Topics of focus for tax authorities

 The focus of the URA keeps shifting but is generally based on the risk analysis of the information availed to them.
-There is continued focus on transfer pricing and the application of reduced tax rates in respect to DTAs.
+There is continued focus on transfer pricing, international payments, and taxpayer ledger reconciliations.

-On the other hand, URA is also consistently reminding taxpayers to comply with the Electronic Fiscal Receipting and Invoicing Solution system.
+Additionally, the URA is consistently reminding taxpayers to comply with the electronic fiscal receipting and invoicing solution system.